 |Export||Export the mathematical model for this parameter to a file.
 You can import the model to arbitrary URL.
 See Import under Rebuild URL and Import buttons|

-The samples which have been recognized as anomalies.
+The samples which have been recognized as potential anomalies and definite anomalies.
 The list may change as new strictness settings are applied.